Dana94/2019-website/blog/2020-06-05-using-redux-in-react.md

 `mapStateToProps` is the common name for mapping global state values in a component.
 They will be accessed using `props.<state value>`.

 All this step is doing is assigning a local prop value to a state value to make it available.

+This is declared outside of the component, typically before the line exporting the component.

 ```js
 const mapStateToProps = state => {